About La Fayette

 The La Fayette Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Christian County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for La Fayette, Kentucky residents are available through the local police department and authorized providers in Christian County.
+Fingerprinting services for La Fayette, Kentucky residents are available through local police (where present) and authorized providers in Christian County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the La Fayette Police Department or Christian County Sheriff's Office for scheduling and fees.

-Property records for La Fayette, Kentucky are maintained by the Christian Property Valuation Administrator's Office and the Christian County County Clerk.
+Property records for La Fayette, Kentucky are maintained by the Christian Property Valuation Administrator's Office and the Christian County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Christian County, including parcels in La Fayette.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Christian County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Christian County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Christian County offices at the county courthouse.
 The Christian County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for La Fayette, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Christian County Clerk's office issues marriage licenses and maintains marriage records for Christian County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.